washingtonstateuniversity/WSU-Calendar/wp-content/plugins/the-events-calendar/readme.txt

 The Events Calendar has been audited by many of the industry's WordPress experts including core developer Mark Jaquith for security & plugin review team member Pippin Williamson for best practices and plugin compatibility.

-We've poured 100s of hours into QA by a dedicated support team, monthly usability tests to guarantee that it's easy to use, and numerous user interviews to make sure you get what you want.
+We've poured hundreds of hours into QA by a dedicated support team, monthly usability tests to guarantee that it's easy to use, and numerous user interviews to make sure you get what you want.
 We care about quality and crafting products that thrive in the wild.

-The team at Modern Tribe stands by our work and offers light support once a week for free to the community via the WordPress.org support forums.
+The team at Modern Tribe stands by our work and offers light support every Wednesday to the community via the WordPress.org support forums.
 Feel free to ask a question if you're having a problem with implementation or if you find bugs.
 Looking for help NOW or need a deeper level of support?
 Add the <a href="http://m.tri.be/2c">premium add-on plugin</a> and you get access to premium support forums with under 24hr response times on weekdays.

 = PLUG-N-PLAY & HIGHLY CUSTOMIZABLE =

-TEC is built to work out of the box.
+The Events Calendar is built to work out of the box: it doesn’t use a shortcode (nor is one available).
 Just turn it on, configure the settings to match your needs and you'll be making events within less than 5 minutes.

-By devs for devs, it's ready to be the foundation for your wildest hack sessions.
-Complete with a skeleton stylesheet to theme fast and efficiently, loads of tools including partial template overrides, a host of template tags, hooks and filters, <a href="http://m.tri.be/2b">careful documentation</a>, as well as a <a href="https://github.com/moderntribe">library of code snippets</a> on GitHub.
+By developers, for developers...it's ready to be the foundation for your wildest hack sessions.
+Complete with a skeleton stylesheet to theme fast and efficiently, loads of tools including partial template overrides, a host of template tags, hooks and filters, <a href="http://m.tri.be/eu">careful documentation</a>, as well as a <a href="https://github.com/moderntribe">library of code snippets</a> on GitHub.
 The Events Calendar is built FOR people who build websites.

 Whether your vision is big or small, we have you in mind.